AC Units Help Family with Child Struggling with Asthma

 "Don't get out on the very first day when it is warm and don't go out during the peak hours, so take it slowly for people in this area," advised Dr. Navitha Ramesh.

-Melissa hopes by sharing her story ,more people come to aid for others without air conditioning for the summer.
+Melissa hopes by sharing her story, more people come to aid for others without air conditioning for the summer.